milo0/milo0.github.io/_posts/2020-02-06-aws-security-automation-protect-cloudtrail-logs.md

 This is neither an introduction to CDK nor to AWS or Python.
 This post is for readers who have at least gone through introductory material (e. g.
 Getting Started guides) for CDK and AWS.
 After you've gone through some initial tutorials you might be asking 'hm, nice, now I can create an S3 bucket or a VPC with the CDK.
 But how do I actually create something useful?
 Something that actually does something?
 How do I make components interact with each other?'
 If you're asking yourself these questions - this post is for you!

 Before we proceed, a quick word of caution: This application is neither neccessarily useful for real-world production use, nor is it waterproof in terms of security.
 For example, a user with sufficient permissions could simply delete our 'Security Lambda' or the S3 bucket of our CloudTrail log.
-So don't be a smartass about it.
+So don't be a smartass about it ^^.
 The main purpose of this is to get you acquainted with concepts that can support you in some way with your everyday chores.
 I do not take responsibility for any direct or indirect damages caused by the use of the concepts or the code presented here.

 Now that we got all the legal crap out of the way, let's continue on to the interesting stuff...